-6.8.3 Applicant must confirm that, it will be expected to co-brand the ID card, premium invoices and termination notices. upon certification, it will adhere to Exchange requirements to co-brand ID cards, premium invoices, and termination notices issued to Exchange enrollees.
+6.8.3 Applicant must confirm it will comply with contractually- required co-branding of the ID card, premium invoices and termination notices.
 The Exchange retains the right to communicate with Exchange customers and members.

-Yes, confirmed 7 No. not confirmed
+- Yes, confirmed - No, not confirmed